saaste/play-docker-aws-tutorial/README.md

 ENTRYPOINT ["bin/example-app-1"]
 CMD []
 ```

+This image will be based on java:latest image.
+It is a good idea to specify a version instead of relying on latest.
+But for this tutorial, we use the default value and go with the latest.

 Part of the Docker Toolbox is **Docker Quickstart Terminal**.
 Open it and run the following command in the `stage` directory: